Introduction¶

 Graphinate¶

-Graphinate helps to generate graphs from data sources ("Hydrate" a Graph from a Data Source.)
+Graphinate helps to generate graphs from data sources ("Hydrate" a Graph Model from a Data Source.)
 It supports both Edge First and Node First creation scenarios.

 This is achieved the following way: